Outpost for Hope: Unreported missing persons

-Social Programs
+Social programs

 The Missing Link Registry

-This registry is for families who have not been able to register their missing loved ones in any official lists.
-The aim of the registry is to gather actual data that can be used as case studies for policy making as well as training of Law Enforcement and other related agencies and the future development of prevention strategies.
+The Missing Link Registry is a database for families who have not been able to register their missing loved ones in any official lists.
+The registry aims to gather actual data that can be used as case studies for policy making as well as training of law enforcement and other related agencies and the future development of prevention strategies.

-The registry takes data relating to the reasons why the missing person could not be registered with Law Enforcement.
+The registry takes data relating to the reasons why the missing person could not be registered with law enforcement.
 It also keeps a record of the missing persons' state of mind and health at the time of disappearance.
-Other details contained in their registry form are whether the person had children, if they had known drug issues and whether they were homeless or institutionalized at the time of disappearance.
+Other details contained in their registry form are whether the person had children if they had known drug issues, and whether they were homeless or institutionalized at the time of disappearance.

-One aspect of this registry that is not covered is the cases of unreported missing persons when there is a history of family estrangement.
-Due to the nature of the registry, families who have had a problematic relationship with someone who is abusive or has drug or mental problems and do not want anything to do with the Unreported Missing person, would not be likely to fill in the form and thus leaves out a large part of the unreported missing population from the research.